mminer237/doctrine-directory/_doctrines/salvation/sola-fide/easy-believism.md

 Salvation doesn't depend on good works, but true faith—the kind required for salvation—*will* lead to good works.
 This is the only outward clue as to someone's salvation.

 > Matthew 7:16a  You will know them by their fruits.

 Furthermore, while good works are a future action flowing out of salvation, repentance must be done before salvation.
 Acts 3:19 This is forsaking our own ways and returning to God's plan for our lives.
 Isaiah 55:7 How can those who are dead to sin continue to live therein?
 Romans 6:1–2

+> Matthew 16:24–25  Then said Jesus unto his disciples, If any man will come after me, let him deny himself, and take up his cross, and follow me.
+For whosoever will save his life shall lose it: and whosoever will lose his life for my sake shall find it.

 Another problem with this line of thinking is that it denies the power of the Holy Spirit.
 Salvation is justification in God's eyes, but it's also a spiritual rebirth for us.